 Example: Gerald is riding an escalator to catch the train with his friends.
 He has been at dinner and had some wine, so he suggests sliding down the middle of the escalator.
 He hits his arm and fractures his wrist on the way down.
 Due to the role Gerald has played in his improper use of the escalator he will not be able to claim compensation for his injuries.

-Sadly, many of the injuries that happen on escalators and travelators are caused by people not paying attention or using the escalators or travelators in a way that is not responsible use.
+Sadly, many of the injuries that happen on escalators and travelators -about 10,000 a year- are caused by people not paying attention or using the escalators or travelators in a way that is not responsible use.
 To protect yourself against injury you should follow some key safety steps:

 If you have been injured while riding an escalator you are not automatically entitled to claim the cost of any injury you have suffered.
-The principles of personal injury law do apply, and a lawyer would need to establish that there is a duty of care owed by the owner or operator of the escalator or travelator which has been breached, resulting in injury.
-It can be tough dealing with the aftermath of an injury so if you are injured and it happened on a travelator or escalator it may be best to seek legal advice so you know where you stand.
+The principles of personal injury law do apply.
+A lawyer would need to establish that there is a duty of care owed by the owner or operator of the escalator or travelator which has been breached, resulting in injury.
+It can be tough dealing with the aftermath of an injury so if you are injured and it happened on a travelator or escalator it may be best to seek legal advice so you can start by understanding your rights, risk-free.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.

 Injured at the gym?
 Find out your rights and what would be classified as inherent risk vs. negligence on behalf of the gym or trainer.

 Consumers are entitled to expect that when they use a product as directed it won't expose them to risk of serious harm.
 Learn how to report unsafe products.